corbinc1998/CarrierAssessment/README.md

 ]
 ```

-I want to use useId from react so ids are not duplicated since we are rendering the tables - this will increment all ids to make them unique.
+I want to use useId from react so ids are not duplicated since I are rendering the tables - this will increment all ids to make them unique.
-In DataTable.jsx we loop through the column map to display the column headers
+In DataTable.jsx I loop through the column map to display the column headers

 ```jsx
 {columns.map((col) => (